Sant Bani School: Academics

 Classes are small, with 14-18 students as an ideal maximum in the lower grades, and 16-18 in the upper grades.
 Younger and older children interact frequently.

 The curriculum at Sant Bani School emphasizes literacy, mathematics, science and social studies, presented within a developmental framework.
 Spanish, art, music, drama, technology, health, and physical education are also included in the schedule.
 Instruction in basic academic skills begins at the lower level and continues through the upper level.

 Arts

 Art, music, and crafts are integral parts of the daily schedule.
 Students have the opportunity to participate in activities such as ceramics, weaving, photography, printmaking, dance, drama, choral singing, robotics, music, and ukulele.
 Private instruction is available in many instruments including flute, guitar, piano, drums, trumpet, and voice.
 Students present drama and music programs several times each year.

 Athletics

-Sant Bani School competes inter-scholastically in soccer, cross-country, field hockey, rock climbing and spring track.
+Sant Bani School competes inter-scholastically in soccer, cross-country, rock climbing, and spring track.
 Recreational sports available to the entire student body include cycling, hiking, horseback riding, skating, skiing, and swimming.
-Organized physical education is part of the curriculum for Grades K-5.
+Organized physical education is part of the curriculum for Grades K-8.